nebula-orchestrator/docs/docs/api.md

 ```

 # Update all of app params (POST)
-update a Nebula app config, all the parameters needs to be overwritten at once (POST only), for updating only some of the app parameters use PUT instead.
+update a Nebula app config, all the parameters needs to be overwritten at once (POST only), for updating only some of the app parameters use PUT instead, the docker_image is required with the rest of the parameters reverting to default values if not declared.

  **request**